Do your feet feel stiff? Are you walking with joyful purpose? Learn how to improve your foot mobility with a few simple exercises.

 • Plantar flexion – while seated bend knee and rest top of the foot on the floor

 • Plantar flexion – while seated point foot and curl toes under pressing the top of foot into the floor

-If you’re experiencing some pain that prevents you from walking the distances you’d like to then set up a FREE SCREENING with one of INVIVO’S physical therapy providers.
+If you’re experiencing some pain that prevents you from living your best life, set up an EVALUATION with INVIVO’S Physical Therapist.
 We’d love to help you get moving.